knutigro/xcode-snippets/README.md

 # xcode-snippets
 A set of custom code snippets for Xcode.

-Install using [Alcatraz](http://alcatraz.io/) packagamanger and [ACCodeSnippetRepositoryPlugin](https://github.com/acoomans/ACCodeSnippetRepositoryPlugin)
+Install using [Alcatraz](http://alcatraz.io/) packagemanger and [ACCodeSnippetRepositoryPlugin](https://github.com/acoomans/ACCodeSnippetRepositoryPlugin)